 - HPV can lead to cervical cancer.
 Some types of HPV can infect a woman’s cervix and cause the cells to change.
 Most of the time, HPV goes away on its own.
 When HPV is gone, the cervix cells go back to normal.
 But sometimes, HPV does not go away.
 In a few people, high-risk HPV and related cervical cell changes last for many years and can lead to cancer if they aren’t found.
 Being vaccinated against HPV can lower the chance a woman will develop cervical cancer.

-- HPV can other types of cancer.
+- HPV can cause other types of cancer.
 Some types of HPV can cause cancers of the penis, anus, or oropharynx (back of the throat, including base of the tongue and tonsils).

 - Low-risk types of HPV can cause genital warts.The types of HPV that can cause genital warts are not the same as the types that can cause cancer.
 Genital warts may cause problems during pregnancy.